 The system architecture in The MERA Tech are following 3 process.
 Step 1, Accident Detection Process: This phase is the stage of detecting an event that has the potential to be an accident.
 The process of determining the potential for an accident is determined based on the suitability of the parameters that represent the criteria stated as an accident.
-These parameters are obtained from the sensor readings placed on a motorcycle, namely the Lean-angle sensor with a parameter size> 60° based on best practice from the Validation of Equations for Motorcycle and Rider Lean on a Curve research by Neal Carter, Nathan A. Rose, and David Pentecost [4] and collusion sensor [5].
+These parameters are obtained from the sensor readings placed or 11 motorcycle, namely the Lean-angle sensor with a parameter size> 60° based on best practice from the Validation of Equations for Motorcycle and Rider Lean on a Curve research by Neal Carter, Nathan A. Rose, and David Pentecost [4] and collusion sensor [5].
 Whereas in Helm using accelerometer, speed and vibration sensors.

 Step 2, Determinate status accident: The system is in the state of Always-On Monitoring, it's a reference to the system providing the ability to always check conditions and parameters in real-time, therefore the system can monitor critical target status and metric alerts.
 In particular the results of sensors avoidance are from the physical environment.
 Next, the analysis step, if the data sensing results from the sensors meet the conditions in accordance with the specified parameters, then the system can run the Emergency Action (alerts and notification) procedures.
-In determining the status of emergency conditions divided into 3 conditions, The category of light weight with collision value reading at < 1000 Hz; speed is above 5 Km/hour while speed is less than > 60°; The category of emergency with collision value reading between $\geq$ 1001Hz to 3000Hz; speed is above 5Km/hour while speed is less than > 60°.
+In determining the status of emergency conditions divided into 3 conditions, The category of light weight with collision value reading at < 1000 Hz; speed is above 5 Km/hour while speed is less than > 60°; The category of emergency with collision value reading between ≥ 1001 Hz to 3000Hz; speed is above 5Km/hour while speed is less than > 40°; The category of heavy with collision value reading at ≥ 3001 Hz; speed is above 5Km/hour while speed is less than > 60°.
 The basis for minimum collision value reading received on the helmet that is based on the peak value of maximum impact on the energy that is passed on by the helmet set by SNI (Indonesian National Standard) 1811: 2007 with a magnitude of not being able to exceed 300 G (gravity) [6].

-Step 3, Logging and Notification : In this phase, the system can store the entire sensor data sensing in internal Random Access Memory (RAM) during the analysis process for execution of programs, and if the full parameters are used, then the corresponding data is stored in external storage [7].
+Step 3, Logging and Notification: In this phase, the system can store the entire sensor data sensing in internal Random Access Memory (RAM) during the analysis process for execution of programs, and if the full parameters are used, then the corresponding data is stored in external storage [7].
 Then the system can execute the Emergency Action (alerts and notification) procedure to the numbers that have been registered on the system.
 SMS Notification contains location data of event occurrence including the capture of sensor data which indicates the existence of emergency in the form of Executive Summary of Incident Report.